Jackyl: Legacy

-Full Throttle Saloon
+In the liner notes of anthology Jackyl 25, Dupree claims to have broken a chainsaw while attempting to surprise a group of radio programmers in a LongHorn Steakhouse.
+This resulted in a lawsuit that cost the band $1 million.

-Dupree and Jackyl could be seen on TruTV's Full Throttle Saloon, a reality show which documented the happenings at the famous South Dakota saloon during the crazy days of the Sturgis bike rally.
-Dupree is close friends with the saloon owner, Mike Ballard, and also produces the show.
+Dupree and Jackyl appeared on TruTV's Full Throttle Saloon, a reality show, which documented the happenings at a South Dakota saloon of the same name during the Sturgis Motorcycle Rally.
+Dupree is friends with the saloon owner, Mike Ballard, and also produced the show.